 I have seen first-hand how devastating cancer can be.
 It has touched my family, friends and young energetic children who had their whole life in front of them.
-For the fourth year I am excited and honored to ride with Team Evans Crew.
+For the seventh year I am excited and honored to ride with Team Evans Crew.

-This team which is riding for the sixth year is made up of family and friends of Evan Mandeville.
-Evan was diagnosed with DIPG, an inoperable brain tumor in November of 2011 and passed away in November 2012 at the age of 11 years old.
+This team which is riding for the eighth year is made up of family and friends of Evan Mandeville.
+Evan was diagnosed with DIPG [http://www.danafarberbostonchildrens.org/Conditions/Brain-Tumor/Diffuse-pontine-glioma.aspx], an inoperable brain tumor in November of 2011 and passed away in November 2012 at the age of 11 years old.
 He was diagnosed by the doctor's at Dana-Farber while at Boston Children's Hospital.
 It was the clinical trials being performed at the Jimmy Fund Clinic and Dana-Farber Cancer Institute that provided the only option for his rare disease.

 I am riding because I saw the struggle that Aimee and Tim and the entire family went though and I can’t begin to imagine losing a child.
 I am riding because I see the incredible strength this family has and what they have done to honor Evans memory.
 I am riding because I want to do my part in raising awareness and money to this incredible cause.
+To date this incredible team has raised over $1 million dollars because of great people like you.

-I am riding because I know that I have incredible family and friends that will help support my effort towards finding a cure.
-100% of all donations made to Team Evan's Crew specifically funds DIPG research at Dana-Farber through the Evan T. Mandeville DIPG Research Fund.
+100% of all donations made to Team Evan's Crew specifically funds DIPG research at Dana-Farber through the Evan T. Mandeville DIPG Research Fund. [http://nebula.wsimg.com/081b1966e18ec507bbd73f3fe3b633fe?AccessKeyId=EC89CFDFC271C211841D&disposition=0&alloworigin=1]

-For more details please refer to the Team Evan’s Crew team profile page http://www2.pmc.org/profile/PC0227 and follow the team on FaceBook (under My Links), or on the web at http://www.evanscrew.org.
+For more details please refer to the Team Evan’s Crew team profile page http://www2.pmc.org/profile/PC0227 and follow the team on FaceBook (under My Links), or on the web at http://www.evanscrew.org [http://www.evanscrew.org/].

 I hope I can count on your support.